 (StatePoint) Paid leave prevents workers and their families from falling down a financial rabbit hole when breadwinners need time away from their jobs to care for a loved one, a newborn child or to address their own serious health issue.
 For new moms, infants and toddlers, these programs are vital.

-(StatePoint) Eating healthier in the New Year doesn’t have to be boring, according to chefs, fitness experts and dietitians.
+(StatePoint) Eating healthier doesn’t have to be boring, according to chefs, fitness experts and dietitians.
 Here’s how to unleash your creativity to ensure your meals and snacks satisfy your cravings:

 (StatePoint) Your child has a stuffy nose, cough and fever.
 Is it the flu?
 COVID?
 A common cold?
 Or are they symptoms of respiratory syncytial virus (RSV)?
 Or another virus known to cause the common cold?
 There seem to be so many, especially in young children who can have several colds per year.

-(StatePoint) Looking to improve your health in 2025 and beyond?
+(StatePoint) Looking to improve your health?
 Check out these recommendations from the American Medical Association:

 (StatePoint) What are TikTok’s privacy settings?
 Can parents control what advertising their children see on Facebook?
 How do parents limit the amount of time their children spend on Instagram?